SMFTricks/BBC-Message-Boxes/README.md

 * BBC Message Boxes can be installed on either SMF 2.0.x or SMF 2.1 (Download the correct branch, master is 2.1)

 ## How to install
-* You can install BBC You through the package manager of your forum administration.
+* You can install BBC Message Boxes through the package manager of your forum administration.